Skip to Content

 I purposely used the term “overly patient” because you’ll need that to counter any Pyr stubbornness passed on to your Great Pyrenees Lab cross.

-If your Pyrador is more like their Pyr parent in stubbornness, it will take you quite a few repetitions before the dog obeys your command.
-Simply avoid saying the command several times in a given instance and, instead, wait a few seconds before doing so.
+If your Pyrador is more like their Pyr parent in stubbornness, it will take a few repetitions before the dog obeys your command.

 If your Pyrador takes more after the Lab parent, your commands will find a receptive pet, as long as you give some good treats.